viperleed/viperleed/doc/content/background/tensor_leed.rst

 structure by using a first-order-perturbation approach :cite:p:`rousTensorLEEDTechnique1986`.
-The deviations from the reference structure may be geometric (i.e., altered atom positions), changes to atomic vibrational amplitudes, or chemical substitutions :cite:p:`kottckeNewApproachAutomated1997`.
+The deviations from the reference structure may be geometric (i.e., altered atom positions), changes to atomic vibration amplitudes, or chemical substitutions :cite:p:`kottckeNewApproachAutomated1997`.

 Each atom :math:`i` is assigned a "\ :math:`t` matrix", :math:`t_i`, based on